-I’m continuing with my recap of whirlwind events!
+I'm continuing with my recap of whirlwind events!
 As mentioned in a previous post I recently spent a few days in Los Angeles with Lenovo for a major product launch event.
-The launch of the new Yoga Tablet drew attention from all over.
+The launch of the new Lenovo Yoga Tablet drew attention from all over.
 The event brought together some of LA’s finest YouTube influencers, tech journalists, bloggers, and even a couple of actors.
 I spotted Colin Ferguson from Haven and Eureka in the crowd.
 One of my favorites!

 Ashton Kutcher, affectionately called Lenovo’s newest employee, was on hand to introduce us to the newest Lenovo tablet, the Yoga Tablet.
 We are already familiar with the Yoga 11s, which is an awesome convertible PC.
-But… if that is a bit too much for you, and you are looking for a low cost tablet, then definitely check out the new Yoga Tablet.
+But… if that is a bit too much for you, and you are looking for a low-cost tablet, then definitely check out the new Yoga Tablet.

 The event was held at the YouTube Studios in Los Angeles.
 The space was pretty awesome.
-I was told that this was the first event of it’s kind held there.
+I was told that this was the first event of its kind held there.
 The space is usually where YouTube creators produce original digital video content and get help with production and editing.
 As you can see below it was fancied up just for the Lenovo event.

-After the presentation and a performance by Hunter Hunted we got our hands on some of the devices.
+After the presentation and a performance by Hunter Hunted, we got our hands on some of the devices.
 Then I got handed my own Lenovo Yoga Tablet and a very nice white leather sleeve.
-I received the Yoga Tablet 10, however the Yoga Tablet also comes in an 8″ version, the Yoga Tablet 8.
+I received the Yoga Tablet 10, however, the Yoga Tablet also comes in an 8″ version, the Yoga Tablet 8.

 I got it ready right away loading up apps and a couple of movies in my hotel room for use on the flight home.
 Stand Mode was awesome.
 If you have a tablet now, chances are that you purchased some type of case to prop it up to watch movies.
 And even then, it was tilted.
-The case is not secure.
+The case on regular tablets is probably not secure.
 The slightest bump or shake and it falls over.
 The Yoga Tablet is made to be versatile.
 It was propped up on my tray table during my flight and stayed put.
 There were no problems with having to move the tablet around if and when the person in front of me adjusted their seat.

 Now that I have spent a couple of weeks getting to know the Yoga Tablet, I am ready to share my thoughts.
 First, the tech goodies: